 Midwinter lightning and hail

-Midwinter lightning and hail damage trees, plants and electrical-infrastructure; but bring welcome rain and nitrogen for the soil.
+Midwinter lightning and hail damage trees, plants and electrical-infrastructure; but bring welcome rain and nitrogen for the soil during what is normally our dry season.

-I expect you too were totally shocked by the midwinter hailstorm that hit the Midlands recently in midwinter.
-We do have short memories, and perhaps I am totally wrong, but I don’t remember it ever happening before.
+I expect you too were totally shocked by the midwinter hailstorm that hit the Midlands recently.
+We do have short memories, and perhaps I am totally wrong but I don’t remember it ever happening before.

 Midwinter lightning strikes a tree in the front garden.

 Awesome was the strike of lightning that hit my favourite tree only 22 metres from where we were sitting in our lounge.
-Luckily our solar system and electronica were preserved from the shock wave of the powerful electric-field by proper earthing.
+Luckily our solar system was preserved from the shock wave of the powerful electric-field by proper earthing.

 Bits of bark from the tree were found 50 metres away.
 Only time will tell if it survives; it has been hit before.
 Updating this page a year later, I'm glad to say it recovered completely.